Following the conclusion of the Judicial Review of the M20 Lorry Area the scheme that we have developed will not be taken forward at this time.

 Businesses will keep investing in the area and jobs can be created, leading to greater prosperity both in Kent and internationally.

 The aims of this scheme are to:

-- solve nearly all of the effects on Kent of disruption to cross-channel services
+- solve the effects on Kent of disruption to cross-channel services

 - address anti-social lorry parking which occurs around the roads, villages and towns of South East Kent

 - keep Kent moving and enable people to go about their lives as normally as possible when there is disruption at the Channel ports

 Roadworks and Events for England

 The latest incident information for England's motorway and trunk routes provided by Highways England